Dust Mites at Home and at Work

-Moreover, these allergy causing creatures take well to a humid environment and prefer moisture-laden areas such as carpeted corners, upholstered furniture, heavy drapes, quilts, mattresses and woollen blankets.
+Moreover, these allergy-causing creatures take well to a humid environment and prefer moisture-laden areas such as carpeted corners, upholstered furniture, heavy drapes, quilts, mattresses, and woolen blankets.
 Dust traps like clothes and soft toys are also conducive for their survival and breeding.
 An interesting point to note here is that apart from their natural occurrence in offices, dust mites are also transmitted to our office environs passively, especially when a few of the mites or their eggs have made their way to our clothes and we end up donning these mite-infected clothes to our offices.
 Other than this, the constant foot traffic at our workplace is also instrumental in the spread of dust mites at work.

 How Do Dust Mites Induce Allergy?

 House dust mites are not parasitic in nature and do not exhibit the ability to burrow themselves under our skin.
 Contrary to popular belief, it is not really the dust mite itself that causes the allergies in humans but it is the presence of proteins in their feces that is the reason behind the spurt in allergies.
 It is estimated that the average dust mite produces approximately 2,000 fecal particles during its 10-week life span and around 20 waste droppings are excreted by it every day.
 These waste droppings or feces contain potent digestive enzymes that trigger wheezing, sneezing, rashes, watery eyes, runny nose and other allergic reactions.